Blank Banshee: 2010–2012: early years and Blank Banshee 0

 In 2010, Patrick Driscoll and vocalist Curtis "Cormorant" Ferguson (who had both previously been members of the band Shinjuku Mad) began performing live as "Blank Banshees".
 In April 2011, Blank Banshees were featured performers on the Electro East Stage of the annual Canadian East Coast Music Awards.
 By 2012 the duo had become a solo act, with Driscoll continuing to release instrumental music under the pseudonym "Blank Banshee" and Ferguson appearing as a recurrent guest vocalist.

 In the summer of 2012, Driscoll left his Maritimes hometown, relocating to Vancouver, British Columbia, Canada, where he released his debut solo album Blank Banshee 0 shortly thereafter.
 The production style of Blank Banshee 0 dubbed "vaportrap" helped bring vaporwave to prominence in the 2010s.

-The track "Teen Pregnancy" appeared in the February 29, 2016 viral video named "S U N D A Y S C H O O L" posted by "Lucien Hugues" associated with Simpsonwave and again in a 2020 TikTok trend.
+"Teen Pregnancy", a track from Blank Banshee 0 was received with acclaim, featuring in a 2016 viral video named "S U N D A Y S C H O O L" posted by YouTube by editor Lucien Hughes, popularizing a phenomenon known as Simpsonwave and again in a 2020 TikTok trend.